 There’s no giant statue of the Eiffel Tower or many baguettes, but you will find some three dozen murals in this small, central Alberta town, making it the self-proclaimed and remarkably specialised French Mural Capital of the World on a per capita basis.

 Alberta long ago was home to some of the world’s largest dinosaurs.
 Their bones now litter the area, which is home to the Royal Tyrrell Museum of Palaeontology.
-It’s both a tourist attraction and a world-class research spot that families will love.
+It’s both a tourist attraction and a world-class research spot that families will love, due to the high number of fossils they display.
 Check out the ‘world’s largest dinosaur’ out front.
 Nearby, Horseshoe Canyon is a lovely rafting spot.

 Canadians are into the sport of curling, played with round ‘rocks’ on sheets of ice, which aren’t hard to find during a Canadian winter.
 The town of Arborg proudly displays what it calls the world’s largest curling rock, a monster stone that’s 2.1 metres high and 4.2 metres wide.